An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Introduction

 \subsection{Desiderata}

 In the present paper, we propose to approach the classification of superintegrable systems by studying the geometry of the classification space.
 Abstractly proving that the classification space is endowed with the structure of a variety is, however, insufficient, as it does not provide us with explicit and manageable algebraic equations.
-Particularly, for a viable approach we desire certain properties to hold.
-Ideally, the equations should be:
+Ideally, for a viable approach, we desire the equations to have the following properties:

 \begin{description} \item[Explicit] The equations should be written down explicitly. \item[Concise] There should not be too many equations, and they should be simple. \item[Generic] The equations should have the same form in any dimension, except for dimension dependant constants. \item[Tensorial] The equations should be tensorial, making them independent of coordinate changes on the base manifold. \item[Equivariant] The equations should be explicitly equivariant under isometries. \item[Natural] The equations should naturally arise from the definition of superintegrability and not, e.g., be derived a posteriori from a known classification. \item[Algebraic] The equations should be polynomial. \item[Low-degree] The algebraic equations should have a low polynomial degree. \item[Solvable] It should be possible to solve the equations in any dimension, at best without resorting to the (excessive) use of computer algebra. \end{description}